The Lord of the Rings: The Rings of Power: Release

 The Lord of the Rings: The Rings of Power premiered on Prime Video in the United States on September 1, 2022.
-Episodes are released in more than 240 countries and territories at the same time as the US.
+Episodes are released in more than 240 countries and territories at the same time as in the US.

+In September 2026, the first two seasons were made available on the Finnish streaming service Yle Areena, which secured "pay 2 window" rights (for projects that have already been released for a period of time).
+Ahead of the third season's release that November, a home media release for the first two seasons was announced.
+Each release features the eight episodes of the respective season along with behind-the-scenes content.
+They are being released on 4K Ultra HD, Blu-ray, and DVD on November 3, and in limited edition 4K UHD SteelBook—with Amazon exclusive collectable art cards—on December 1.

 Reception

 Viewership

 Amazon announced that The Rings of Power had been watched by 25 million viewers globally in the first 24 hours that the first two episodes were available on Prime Video, the service's biggest premiere ever.
 This was the first time Amazon had publicly stated viewership data for Prime Video and the company did not specify how much of an episode a user needed to watch for them to count as a viewer.
 By December 2022, the series had been watched by more than 100 million viewers globally and was Prime Video's most watched series ever.
 Sanders called it "a tremendous success", and explained that, in addition to viewership, the company measured its success based on new signups to Prime Video and impacts on other areas of its business such as retail and music; for example, Sanders said the first season led to spikes in the sales of Tolkien's books.
 In April 2023, Kim Masters at The Hollywood Reporter reported that the season was only finished by 37 percent of its initial US viewers and 45 percent of international viewers.
 Salke said attempts to paint the series as less than a success did not reflect Amazon's internal discussions.
 In October 2024, she said the first season had been watched by more than 150 million viewers, and it was still the most-watched season on Prime Video globally.